Borek78/how-to-create-pandita/_includes/audiobook/7-using-the-cc-licenses-how-to-make-an-audiobook.md

 </div>

-A few years later another volunteer decides to turn Buddhův život into an Audiobook.
+After some time, another volunteer decides to turn Buddhův život into an Audiobook.
 The name of the volunteer is Good Narrator. <br><br>

 Good Narrator narrates the book and the name of the audiobook is also Buddhův život.
 What kind of notice should he associate with his audiobook?
 This is a possible solution.